johnwilander/owasp-1-liner/README.md

 OWASP 1-Liner is a [Gradle](http://www.gradle.org/) application.
 You download the source, build, and deploy on your own machine.
 The intention is to allow for live coding and patching.
 The suggested IDE is Jetbrains' IntelliJ.

+### Clone the Repository

+Go to [https://github.com/johnwilander/owasp-1-liner](https://github.com/johnwilander/owasp-1-liner) and clone the repo to your local machine using Git.

 ### Install Gradle

-If you haven't got Gradle, go to [http://www.gradle.org/](http://www.gradle.org/) and install it.
+If you haven't got Gradle, go to [http://www.gradle.org/](http://www.gradle.org/) and install it, or if you're on Mac OS X and use Homebrew you can just run 'brew install gradle' in a shell.

 ### Configuring local domain names on Mac OS X